 Why did I have such a poor grasp on React?
 I can't exactly say.
 I feel like I was a competent developer, but I had some severe mental barriers to understanding the way React worked.
 I wish someone would have just told me something like "React is basically like functions that can return HTML".
 EDIT: I wrote https://cmdcolin.github.io/posts/2022-11-20-the-react-tutorial-i-wish-i-had to try to explain some of the basics that I feel like could have been helpful for me

 I am not sure if I would recommend Learning React to all learners.
 I think it helped me, but there may be other options that work better for you.
 Look around and find what what looks right.
-EDIT: the new beta.reactjs.org might be useful, but again, the book is what really helped me as it was less ADHD-inducing than the web
+The new docs https://react.dev/ might be useful, but again, the book is what really helped me as it was less ADHD-inducing than the web